 Ring Current Investigations offers a comprehensive description of ring current dynamics in the Earth’s magnetosphere as part of the coupled magnetosphere-ionosphere system.
 In order to help researchers develop a deeper understanding of the fundamental physics of geomagnetic storms, it includes a detailed description of energetic charged particles injection, trapping, and loss.
 It reviews historical and recent advances in observations, measurements, theory and simulations of the inner magnetosphere and its coupling to the ionosphere and other surrounding plasma populations.
 In addition, it compares the physics of ring currents at other strongly magnetized planets in the solar system, specifically Jupiter, Saturn, Uranus and Neptune, with the ring current system at Earth.
 Providing a description of the most important space weather effects driven by inner magnetospheric energetic particles during geomagnetic storms and present capabilities for their nowcast and forecast, Ring Current Investigations is an important reference for researchers in geophysics and space science, especially related to plasma physics, the ionosphere and magnetosphere, solar-terrestrial relations, and spacecraft anomalies.

 Includes an appendix with links to downloadable video clips, illustrating features of ring current and geomagnetic storm dynamics

 Provides overview of existing state-of-the-art numerical models and links for open-source code downloads

 Offers guidance on how to develop numerical models within the context of the present-day understanding

 Geophysicists and space scientists.
 Senior undergraduate students, graduate students, professors, researchers, meteorologists, and engineers interested in space science, plasma physics, solar-terrestrial relations, and spacecraft anomalies

-8. Space Weather Effects and Prediction 9.
+7. Cross-Regional Coupling 8.
+Space Weather Effects and Prediction 9.
 Comparative Planetary Ring Currents Appendix

 Vania Jordanova is a senior scientist at Los Alamos National Laboratory with over 25 years of experience bridging theoretical plasma physics, data analysis, and computational modeling.
 Her expertise includes geomagnetic storm dynamics and processes coupling ionospheric and magnetospheric regions.
 Originally from Bulgaria, she received a Ph.D. in Atmospheric and Space Sciences from the University of Michigan in 1995.
 Before joining the Laboratory in 2006, she spent ten years at the University of New Hampshire, teaching magnetospheric physics and investigating the geospace environment with state-of-the-art models she developed.
 Currently, she is the Chair of the NSF/GEM Program Steering Committee.
 She has more than 150 scientific publications and has given over 50 invited presentations at international conferences.
 She is a Co-Investigator on the NASA Van Allen Probes mission and Principal Investigator of the interdisciplinary SHIELDS (Space Hazards Induced near Earth by Large Dynamic Storms) project, winner of a R&D 100 Award in 2017.